rust-lang/rust/text/0000-named-field-puns.md

 change exists to make structure construction shorter and more expressive;
 having to use a macro would negate some of the benefit of doing so, particularly in places where brevity improves readability, such as in a closure in the middle of a larger expression.
-Pattern matching already allows using field names as the destination for the field values; this change adds a symmetrical mechanism for structure construction.
+There is also precedent for language-level support.
+Pattern matching already allows using field names as the _destination_ for the field values via destructuring.
+This change adds a symmetrical mechanism for construction which uses existing names as _sources_.